Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/test_llm_preprocessor_2.5-3_preprocessed_by_llm.md

 [TPS_SWCT_01513] React on the change of Pretended Networking mode (cid:100) A SwComponentType that needs to be able to react on a change in the operating mode of Pretended Networking shall provide an RPortPrototype typed by a ModeSwitchInterface (see [TPS_SWCT_01087]) for reacting on a change (initiated by the BswM [15]) of the Pretended Networking mode.

 It is out of the scope of this document to define the particular properties of the applicable ModeSwitchInterface.
 The details of this specific ModeSwitchInterface can be found in the specification of the BswM [15]. (cid:99)(RS_SWCT_03110)

 #@SECTION: 2.8 Variable-size Array Data Types
+#@CLASS: ApplicationArrayDataType
+#@CLASS: ImplementationDataType
+#@CLASS: ApplicationArrayElement
+#@CLASS: ImplementationDataTypeElement
+#@CLASS: ApplicationDataType
+#@CLASS: DataTypeMap

 #@SECTION: 2.8.1 Overview and Use cases

 AUTOSAR supports the definition of array data types where the size of the actual payload varies at run-time.
 As far as the configuration is concerned, it is possible to specify a maximum number of array elements that shall not be exceeded at run-time.
 In order to properly understand the approach, it is necessary to understand that the support for Variable-Size Array Data Types has been introduced in two waves that each had a different motivation.

 #@SECTION: 2.8.1.1 “Old-world” dynamic-size Arrays
-#@CLASS: ApplicationArrayDataType
-#@CLASS: ImplementationDataType

 In the ﬁrst wave, the support for Variable-Size Array Data Types was limited to data types that basically boil down to an array where the base type is an unsigned integer data type with a length of exactly one byte.